How to buy the right child car seat

 Car seats are shaped to pull passengers into them, so many rear seats slope down from front to back and towards the middle.
 This might mean that a child car seat does not sit properly on the seat.

-Another problem is that the child inside might be too upright when placed rearward facing, so their head flops forward easily, which could lead to breathing difficulties.An infant carrier should sit at about 45 degrees to the ground when secured.
+Another problem is that the child inside might be too upright when placed rearward-facing, so their head flops forward easily, which could lead to breathing difficulties.An infant carrier should sit at about 45 degrees to the horizontal when secured.

 Some manufacturers make wedges to go with their seat if you experience this problem in your car.